-- 4.2.1.2 NDIT limits in cube mode NIX has the potential to generate approximately 200 GB per hour when used at the fastest frame rate in cube mode.
+4.2.1.2 NDIT limits in cube mode NIX has the potential to generate approximately 200 GB per hour when used at the fastest frame rate in cube mode.
 For operational reasons when using cube mode the maximum number of NDITs permitted within a single OB is limited to the equivalent of:

-- 7,500 NDITs per hour for windowF
+- 10,000 NDITs per hour for windowF

-- 12,500 NDITs per hour for window1
+- 15,802 NDITs per hour for window1

-- 15,000 NDITs per hour for window2
+- 20,000 NDITs per hour for window2

-- 30,000 NDITs per hour for window3 and window4
+- $\bullet~40{,}000~\mathrm{NDITs}$ per hour for window3 and window4

-These limits are prorated to the total duration of the OB, including overheads.
-For example, a 30 minute OB using windowF can have at most 3,750 NDITs in cube mode.
+These limits are prorated to the total duration of the science templates within an OB, including overheads.
+For example, a science template with a 30m execution time using windowF can have at most 5,000 NDITs in cube mode.
+For OBs with science templates using different windows, the limit can be calculated by scaling the number of NDITs within each template by the size of the window relative to windowF, then comparing that sum to the limit for windowF.
 These limits are liable to be reduced without advanced warning if large data volumes cause too much congestion on either the internal network, or the internet link to the archive facility in Garching.